 In the early days, Brothers did not have a permanent home and trained at any ground that was available to them in the Ipswich area, including soccer grounds at Blackstone and the Ipswich Showgrounds.
 It was not until 1963 that brothers finally found a home of its own when a dedicated committee with tremendous foresight decided to move to grounds at Wildey Street, Raceview – the well-known grounds which the club calls home to this day.

 In 1974, a major development saw the erection of a modern two-level clubhouse which opened in September of that year.
 It was the only licensed football club in the district and became a very popular venue for entertainment and private functions.
 This saw the birth of Brothers Leagues Club.
 The road to success was not always smooth for Brothers.
-In later years, several ‘outside elements’ including the closure of a number of the district’s coal mines, greatly affecting the disposable income of the community.
+Several ‘outside elements’, including the closure of a number of the district’s coal mines, greatly affected the disposable income of the community.
 By late 1991, the club’s membership had been reduced to 300 and credit was non-existent.

-Fortunately 1992 saw the introduction of gaming machines into Queensland which were the ‘saviour’ of many clubs.
-An extended and renovated clubhouse was opened on 18 September, 1993 by then Governor-General, Bill Hayden, and once again Brothers was booming.
+Fortunately, 1992 saw the introduction of gaming machines into Queensland which was the ‘saviour’ of many clubs.
+An extended and renovated clubhouse was opened on 18 September, 1993 by then Governor General, Bill Hayden, and once again Brothers was booming.
 It enjoyed a renewed resurgence in the community as a venue for social gatherings and good quality food and entertainment.